Handling the Legal Legwork of an Adoption so You Can Focus on Your Growing Family

 We assist families with the complex legal paperwork and procedures of adoption so you can feel confident that the process is handled correctly so that your child's well-being is secure.

 While adopting a child brings happiness to families, adoption can also result in substantial heartache when something goes wrong.
 Sometimes the laws regulating adoption can be complex and difficult to negotiate.
-Our attorney has experience working with all kinds of adoptions, and we can help guide you through the process.
+Our firm has experience working with all kinds of adoptions, and we can help guide you through the process.
 We work hard to make the procedure as smooth and speedy as possible so you can start your life with your new family member.

 Petition for Adoption